 9. I am Sharing on several social media platforms: @twitter, @threads, @instagram, @myspace (yes, it's still a thing), @reddit

 Lost Pets of Auto Accidents

-Post on NextDoor and Ring, hang bilingual flyers, and put out articles of unwashed clothing and the pet’s bed.
-Ask neighbors to check their Ring cameras, garages, and sheds.
-Check shelters in person.
-If not already done, have your pet microchipped as soon as you are reunited.
+Post on NextDoor and Ring, and put out articles of unwashed clothing and the pet’s bed.
+Ask neighbors to check their Ring cameras, garages, and sheds, Check shelters in person.
+If not already done, have your pet microchipped as soon as you’re reunited.